cllebrun/workshop-IBM-Cloud/labs/1.0 Lab Cloud - Developer tools/README.md

 A toolchain is a set of tool integrations that support development, deployment, and operations tasks.
 The collective power of a toolchain is greater than the sum of its individual tool integrations.

-9. Back on the platform tab, click on the **Overview** tab of your app,
+9. In your browser, switch back on the IBM Cloud tab, click on the **Overview** tab of your app,

   <img src="./images/app-overview.png" />